Loading...

 How to consume Coffee with brown sugar without glucose spikes

-Pair your coffee with a protein-rich snack such as a handful of nuts or a boiled egg to help stabilize blood sugar levels.
+Pair your coffee with a small protein-rich snack, such as a handful of almonds or a boiled egg.
+Protein can help slow the absorption of sugar into your bloodstream.

 Stay Hydrated

-Drink a glass of water before your coffee, as staying hydrated can aid in better digestion and glucose management.
+Drink a glass of water before your coffee.
+Proper hydration can support overall metabolic processes, including glucose management.

 Find Glucose response for your favourite foods